leah-jala/Portfolio2-Quiz-Geography/README.md

 ### Manual Testing

 Game Area description

+Testing of the quiz is summarized in a table below, making reference to areas of the quiz.
+Below is a description of each area reference to the quiz.

 1. In the table below, the "Header" refers the top section of the game with the spinning globe gif and the title of the game.